Bigel Endowment Award for Undergraduate Research in Anthropology

 This award provides funds for research projects.
 The goal of these grants is to fund laboratory and other expenses for original research.

-The Bigel Endowment in Anthropology is a unique program offering funds to advanced undergraduate or graduate students pursuing independent or honors research.
+The Bigel Endowment in Anthropology is a unique program offering funds to advanced undergraduate or graduate students pursuing independent or honors research or participating in an approved field school.
 Money is available to support some expenses at research sites and for various laboratory research expenses including minor equipment.
 The Bigel does not pay for salaries; it does not pay for major equipment such as computers; and it does not ordinarily pay for photocopying or for books or journals available through the library system.

 In addition, undergraduates may apply for a Bigel Undergraduate Conference Travel Fellowship.
 This is an award of up to $500 that may be granted to one student a semester for the specific purpose of funding travel to a conference, if a paper or poster HAS ALREADY BEEN ACCEPTED FOR PRESENTATION.
 If more than one student applies, the grant money will be prioritized in this order: paper presentation at national meetings, paper presentation at regional meetings, poster at international meetings, poster at national meetings, poster at regional meetings.
 All else being equal, a student who has NOT previously received a Bigel will be given preference over those who have.
 If all applicants have previously received an award, the student who has received the least money from the fund will be given preference.
 The Bigel will not award funds to graduate students for conference travel.

 In addition, recipients of Bigel money must submit a 1-2-page report to the Department of their accomplishments within a month of completing their project.
-Students who fail to submit such a report will not be eligible for future awards.
+Students who fail to submit such a report may not be eligible for future awards.

 Successful applicants are expected to furnish receipts for all uses of grant funds.
 Late or incomplete applications will not be considered.
 For additional information, please contact the Undergraduate Director of the Department of Anthropology.